SophieHsu/FOV-aware-planner/README.md

 python setup.py develop
 ```

-In `overcooked_ai_js` there is a javascript implementation of the Overcooked MDP and game visualizer.

-To install it, cd into `overcooked_ai_js` and set up the package with `npm install`.
-For development, you will also need to install browserify: `npm install -g browserify`

 ### Verifying Installation

-#### Python Code

 To verify your python installation, you can try running the following command from the inner `overcooked_ai_py` folder: